Theory and applications of linearized multivariate skew polynomials: Linearizing sets of roots and P-independence

 The structure of sets of roots play a central role in the study of conventional polynomials.
-In particular, Lagrange interpolation behaves well when the evaluation points form a ``basis'' of some set of roots, meaning that they can be differentiated by taking ``independent'' values on different polynomials.
-This is also true for skew polynomials \cite[Theorem 4]{multivariateskew} and leads to the concepts of P-closed sets, P-independence and P-bases, where P stands for polynomial.
-Such concepts were introduced by Lam and Leroy in \cite{lam, algebraic-conjugacy, lam-leroy} for $ n = 1 $, and in \cite{multivariateskew} for the multivariate case.
+In particular, Lagrange interpolation behaves well when the evaluation points can be differentiated by taking ``independent'' values on different polynomials.
+This is also true for skew polynomials and leads to the concepts of P-closed sets, P-independence and P-bases, where P stands for polynomial.
+Such concepts were introduced by Lam and Leroy in \cite{lam, algebraic-conjugacy, lam-leroy} in the univariate case, and in \cite{multivariateskew} for the multivariate case.

-By looking at Theorem \ref{theorem evaluation of skew as operator}, we see that after fixing a conjugacy representative, the set of roots of a skew polynomial in that conjugacy class corresponds to certain right vector subspace of $ \mathbb{F} $.
-Furthermore, by Lemma \ref{lemma linear operator of the conjugate}, there is a simple way of changing the conjugacy representative.
-This suggests a linear structure of sets of roots on each conjugacy class separately.

-In this section, we will give such a linearized structure of the sets of roots of skew polynomials and linearized polynomials.
-In Section \ref{subsec P-closed sets}, we revisit the concepts of P-closed sets, P-independence, P-bases and skew Lagrange interpolation from \cite{multivariateskew}.
-In Section \ref{subsec linearized in one conj class}, we show that P-independence in one conjugacy class corresponds to right linear independence over the corresponding centralizer.
-In Section \ref{subsec linearized in several conj class}, we show that, in general, P-independent sets correspond simply to disjoint unions of right linearly independent elements over the different centralizers.
-We will also give descriptions in terms of lattices.